Research for Social Change

 Inclusive research is not necessarily a new concept.
 Both participatory and emancipatory research models have peppered the landscape of research methodology for years.
 ICR's intersection with these long standing approaches to insight became part of the lexicon in 2003 and since that time....

-"Self-Advocacy has been described as both a requirement and a result of incusive research.
-Additionally the process of becoming an inclusive researcher can be seen as self-advocacy for people with intellectual disabilities" Krueger, van Heume and van den Helder (2023).
+"Self-Advocacy has been described as both a requirement and a result of inclusive research.
+Additionally, the process of becoming an inclusive researcher can be seen as self-advocacy for people with intellectual disabilities," Krueger, van Heume and van den Helder (2023).
+NOIRE does a deeper dive into the intersection between self-advocacy and inclusive research

-Conducting and disseminating research that informs peers, the wider public and policy makers about and important phenomena is critical to our function society in general.
+Conducting and disseminating research that informs peers, the wider public, and policymakers about a vital phenomenon is critical to our functioning society in general.
 Relevant research contributes to policy decisions, budgetary priorities and service delivery models.
-Being a co-researcher that is engaged in every part of the a study from development to incentivizing and recruiting participants phrasing survey questions interpreting findings is the epitome of a socially valued role as defined by Wolfensberger, which he asserts is critical to a full and equal place in ones community regardless of variations in form and function.
+Being a co-researcher that is engaged in every part of the study, from development to incentivizing and recruiting participants, phrasing survey questions, interpreting findings, is the epitome of a socially valued role as defined by Wolfensberger, which he asserts is critical to a full and equal place in one's community, regardless of variations in form and function.
+NOIRE examines the researcher as a socially valued role.

 I want to go to the mall.
 Today I will spend the day outside at the park.
 My long-term goal is to complete my college degree and find employment as a software engineer.
-These are all goals thoughts and objectives we state for ourselves every day to one degree or another.
-Sadly, there is a segment of our population that continues to be deprived of this, what most would consider, a fundamental human right.
-The right to self-determination…
+These are examples of goals, thoughts, and objectives we state for ourselves every day to one degree or another.
+Sadly, there is a segment of our population that continues to be deprived of this, which most would consider a fundamental human right.
+NOIRE takes a look at the RIGHT to self-determination…

 Trending